Chayse Dacoda: Early life

 Chayse Dacoda was born in New Jersey and studied economics at both Michigan State University and University of Pennsylvania.

+Nothing Without Water

+Dacoda, an activist and lover of the natural environment, launched Nothing Without Water, a non-profit foundation in 2024.
+Its goal is to raise awareness with the public around water scarcity and water management, globally.
+The foundation is launching two initiatives to engage the masses in the global water story: First is, The Water Couch, a fun and poignant podcast to create and engage a dialogue about all things water.
+Second, The Water Museum, a first of its kind to showcase the past, present, and future of water through time.

 Career

 Early career

 Dacoda credits screenwriting professor Jim Cash (who wrote Top Gun) at Michigan State University for her move to Los Angeles with a feature film treatment in hand that she had written while she was still studying economics in college.

 After college, instead of keeping the job at a trading desk in Philadelphia trading municipal bonds Dacoda moved west to California for a writing career, and as a backup plan and a day job launched into the Southern California real estate market.
 She quickly acquired a real estate license and shortly after started designing and transforming homes for clients.

-While she was finding her way in the real estate industry, she was also getting acquainted with The Groundlings, did stand up comedy at The Laugh Factory, and hosted for channels and clients such as FX, Comcast, and MTV.
+While she was finding her way in the real estate industry, she was also getting acquainted with The Groundlings, did stand-up comedy at The Laugh Factory, and hosted for channels and clients such as FX, Comcast, and MTV.